Tutorial: Azure Active Directory single sign-on (SSO) integration with SuccessFactors

 In this section, you test your Azure AD single sign-on configuration with following options.

 You can use Microsoft My Apps.
-When you click the SuccessFactors tile in the Access Panel, you should be automatically signed in to the SuccessFactors for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+When you click the SuccessFactors tile in the My Apps, this will redirect to SuccessFactors Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.